Skip to content

 Welcome messageOptional, sent in the email if SMTP is configured

 Project members appear immediately on the project.
-Their effective rights apply to every experiment in the project, with one exception: an experiment's own collaborators can grant additional rights on a single experiment.
+In access.experimentVisibilityMode: "restricted", membership contributes to which experiments appear in lists.
+An experiment's own collaborators can also grant visibility on a single experiment.

 The 18 permissions